PGDG/playground-o68iwzjj/fill.md

 * Filling a vector<class> array

-In that case the object to initialize is a complex one. std::fill works exactly the same.
+The object for initialization is a complex one. std::fill works exactly the same.

 Avoid memset as much as possible: